12 Spatial Data Modelling and Visualization

 #> 1 20.7 6.47

-Finally, plot the infections on the map of Central African Republic, with the temperature data represented as a raster layer.
-The temperature data is displayed as a heatmap, with warmer colors indicating higher temperatures.
-The infections are shown as points on the map, with different colors representing infected and non-infected locations.
+Finally, plot the infections on the map of the Central African Republic, with the temperature data represented as a raster layer.
+The temperature data is displayed as a heatmap, with warmer colours indicating higher temperatures.
+The infections are shown as points on the map, with different colours representing infected and non-infected locations.

-Note, here a new package is used, the ggnewscale package, which is a package that allows you to add multiple color scales to a single plot.
-This is useful when you want to visualize different variables with different color scales in the same plot.
+Note, here a new package is used, the ggnewscale package, which is a package that allows you to add multiple colour scales to a single plot.
+This is useful when you want to visualise different variables with different colour scales in the same plot.

 # Location of Infections